mihirvk/mihirvk.github.io/blog_post_0.md

 #### On mental health <a name="mhealth"></a>

 These two words are thrown around a lot in western universities.
-The following article https://www.dailyprincetonian.com/article/2023/02/community-social-anxiety-introvert-mental-health-hobby-solitude-comedy-tv-streaming-cable-pay is a good example of the current state of public discourse on this topic among students.
+This [article](https://www.dailyprincetonian.com/article/2023/02/community-social-anxiety-introvert-mental-health-hobby-solitude-comedy-tv-streaming-cable-pay) is a good example of the current state of public discourse on this topic among students.
 I almost always find two themes central to these conversations:
 Discussions around how mental health is extremely important and why all of us should really care about it Discussions around how the university is not doing enough to support the mental health of its students